nlrb/com.tclcode.otgw/README.md

 # Notes

 - Make sure to visit the settings page to enter the IP address and port of the OTG in the network.
 - OpenTherm messages can come by in a slow pace, which means that updates can also be slow.
 E.g. when setting a new temperature on the thermostat, it will not take effect immediately.
-So when re-opening the device it can still show an old version.
+So when re-opening the device it can still show an old value.
 There's no other remedy than patience.